https://www.beekeepingfornewbies.com/wp-content/cache/breeze-minification/js/breeze_page-4-1-68-inline_script_1.js?ver=1765091865

 Melanie and Jim

 I’m Melanie Howard.
-My husband, Jim, and I want to share with you everything we’ve learned about beekeeping since we were newbies 7 years ago.
+My husband, Jim, and I want to share everything we’ve learned about beekeeping since we were newbies eight years ago.
 Maybe the ups and downs we’ve experienced can help you along the way.

 Affiliate Disclosure